iiasa/message_ix/doc/video/install.rst

 We do this by clicking on the “Westeros” directory, and then on the file “westeros_baseline.ipynb.”

 So a new browser tab opens with the tutorial.
-The first thing we will need to check is that the “kernel” which runs the notebook code is associated with the environment where we earlier installed MESSAGEix.
+The first thing we will need to check is that the “Kernel” which runs the notebook code is associated with the environment where we earlier installed MESSAGEix.
 To do that, we click on “Kernel” in the menu, then “Change Kernel.”
 An asterisk (\*) shows which environment is currently active.
 As we can see, it appears by "message_env", so we know that this notebook is running in the correct environment.